act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-has-distinguishing-style-not-based-on-color-alone-88407d.md

 #### Passed Example 2

-This link, that is distinguishable by the background color from the other text in the same line, uses the default styling of links which underlines them in most browsers, making it a distinguishing style.
+This link, that is distinguishable by the background color from the other text in the same line, uses a style similar to the default styling of links which underlines them in most browsers, making it a distinguishing style.

 ```html
 <style>